A sustainable production route

 Biosynthetic pathways have been successfully constructed and Evolva owns a number of pending and granted patent applications relating to the approach.

 We have achieved the production titers, productivity and yield that meet the targets of our commercialisation strategy.
 Together with our partner IFF we have entered into pre-production phase in early 2013, to develop and scale-up, via a third party, natural vanillin for commercial application through a cost-effective, natural and sustainable route.
-The two companies are working to confirm scalability and yield targets through a yeast-based fermentation route during the pre-manufacturing phase.
+Evolva and IFF are on target to meet the previously disclosed commercial launch in 2014.
+The two companies are working on scalability of the process and are in the process of selecting a contract manufacturer to produce its cost-effective and natural fermentation-derived vanillin through a sustainable route